 Let’s Take a Closer Look at what Transcendental Meditation Actually Is

 Intrigued?
 Millions of people are, but maybe you’re not sure where to begin.
-You might already know how transcendental meditation (TM) reduces stress.
+You might already know how transcendental meditation (TM meditation) reduces stress.
 Or possibly, you’ve heard how it makes Oprah feel 1000% better.

 Transcendental meditation was brought to the United States by Maharishi Mahesh Yogi, fondly known as the giggling guru.
 The western world quickly embraced this style of meditation (with a little help from the Beatles), and it’s most definitely here to stay.